 - .
 The proposal includes clustering development on existing prominent terraces to the maximum extent practicable in order to minimize development in steeper areas that would require more grading. - .
 The open space proposal under Alternative 1, 2, or 3A would preserve unique physical features of the site in permanent open space: the Slick Rock feature along the south boundary and approximately one-half of the Red Rock waste rock pile the area with the highest elevations and steepest gradient. - .
 No development is proposed in the lower portion of Balmers Canyon where unconsolidated soils resulted in a recent landslide. - .
 Construction slopes will be required to conform to Washington Industrial Safety and Health Act (WISHA) requirements for excavation and trenching. - .
 Site grading under Alternative 1 or 2 would be required to comply with Title 15, Chapter 15.30 of the Cle Elum Municipal Code, including obtaining a grading permit. - .
 Site grading under Alternative 3A or 3B would be required to comply with the Kittitas County Code, which specifies compliance with the International Building Code (IBC) and standard construction and geotechnical engineering practices.
 The County does not currently require a grading permit. - .
 If site development is proposed closer to steep slopes than indicated in applicable regulations, and/or in areas where slopes greater than 40% would be modified, specific additional geotechnical evaluation would be required prior to permit approval. - .
 Coordinated planning could minimize impacts to topography by consolidating the location of access roads, borrow areas, and staging areas during construction, and by consolidating the location of roadways, utility corridors, and stormwater management facilities in the developed-condition of the site. - .
-Haul routes for construction traffic will be addressed with the City or County Public Works Director (depending on the Alternative selected for implementation) for approval prior to the start of construction activity.
+If Alternative 1 or 2 is selected, haul routes and plans will be submitted to the City of Cle Elum Public Works Director for approval prior to the start of construction activity.

-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.